CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: Introduction

 Other methods \cite{teed2021raft3d, rishav2020deeplidarflow} build an end-to-end architecture, consisting of multiple stages (including feature extraction, computing correlation, feature decoding, etc).
 RAFT-3D \cite{teed2021raft3d} concatenates images and dense depth maps to RGB-D frames and feeds them into a unified 2D network to predict pixel-wise 3D motion.
 This kind of ``early fusion'' (Fig. \ref{fig:fusion-early}) makes 2D CNNs fail to use most 3D structural information provided by depth.
 DeepLiDARFlow \cite{rishav2020deeplidarflow} takes images and LiDAR point clouds as input, where points are projected onto the image plane for densification and are fused with images in a ``late-fusion'' manner (Fig. \ref{fig:fusion-late}).
 However, some errors generated in the early stage lack the opportunity to be corrected by the other modality and are accumulated to the subsequent stages.
 Thus the complementarity between the two modalities is not fully exploited.

-In general, fusion in only one stage suffers from a dilemma of failing to fully utilize the characteristic of each modality or to maximize the inter-modality complementarity.
-To address the problem, we propose a \textbf{multi-stage} and \textbf{bidirectional} fusion pipeline (Fig. \ref{fig:fusion-ours}), which achieves better performance with much fewer parameters.
+In general, single-stage fusion suffers from a dilemma of failing to fully utilize the characteristic of each modality or to maximize the inter-modality complementarity.
+To address the problem, we propose a \textbf{multi-stage} and \textbf{bidirectional} fusion pipeline (see Fig. \ref{fig:fusion-ours}), which achieves better performance with fewer parameters.
 Within each stage, the two modalities are learned in separate branches using modality-specific architecture.
 At the end of each stage, a learnable bidirectional bridge connects the two branches to pass complementary information.
-Moreover, recent point-based methods \cite{qi2017pointnet, wu2019pointconv, liu2019flownet3d, wu2019pointpwc} achieve remarkable progress for 3D computer vision.
-This inspires us to process point clouds with a point-based branch, which is able to extract the fine 3D geometric information without any voxelization or projection.
+Moreover, recent point-based methods \cite{qi2017pointnet, qi2017pointnet++, wu2019pointconv, liu2019flownet3d, wang2020flownet3d++, wu2019pointpwc, qi2018frustum, liu2019meteornet} achieve remarkable progress for 3D computer vision.
+This inspires us to process point clouds with a point-based branch, which can extract the fine 3D geometric information without any voxelization or projection.

 It is worth noting that there are two challenges for the fusion of the image branch and the point branch.
-First, image features are organized in a dense grid structure, while point clouds are sparsely distributed in the continuous domain which do not conform to the regular grid.
+First, image features are organized in a dense grid structure, while point clouds do not conform to the regular grid and are sparsely distributed in the continuous domain.
 As a result, there is no guarantee of one-to-one correspondence between pixels and points.
-Second, due to perspective projection, the transformation between optical flow and scene flow is non-linear, making it hard for feature fusion (see Sec. \ref{sec:ids}).
+Second, LiDAR point cloud possesses the property of varying density, where nearby regions have much greater density than farther-away regions.
 To tackle the first problem, we propose a new learnable fusion operator, named \textit{bidirectional camera-LiDAR fusion module} (Bi-CLFM), which fuses image/point features for both directions via learnable interpolation and sampling.
-As for the second problem, we propose a new transformation operator, named \textit{inverse depth scaling} (IDS), which scales the point clouds non-linearly according to the inverse depth and makes the projection orthographic.
+As for the second problem, we propose a new transformation operator, named \textit{inverse depth scaling} (IDS), which balances the distribution of points by scaling them non-linearly according to the inverse depth.

 Experiments demonstrate that our approach achieves better performance with much fewer parameters.
 On FlyingThings3D \cite{mayer2016things3d}, we achieve up to a {\bf48.4\%} reduction in end-point-error over RAFT-3D with only 1/6 parameters.
 On KITTI \cite{menze2015osf}, CamLiFlow achieves an error of {\bf4.43\%}, outperforming the previous art \cite{yang2021rigidmask} with only 1/7 parameters.
 The leaderboard is shown in Fig. \ref{fig:kitti-leaderboard}.